Home » Remote Work » How to Ask to Work Remotely From Home Permanently

 • How will you continue to have good relationships with your colleagues?

-Write your answers to these questions because you will need to include them in the document featured later in this article.
+Write your answers to these questions because you must include them in the document featured later in this article.

-The biggest mistake you can make is telling the employer the benefits for you to work from home.
-Of course, a company who cares about its employees will take this into consideration but, to submit a successful request, you will need to think about the benefits for the business.
+The biggest mistake you can make is telling your employer about the benefits of working from a company that cares about its take this into consideration, but to submit a successful request, you will need to consider the business’s benefit home.
+Of course, employees will s.

-Take some time to think about how working from home has helped the company for the role that you perform.
-Have you found that you’ve been more creative and that has resulted in acquiring more new customers?
+Take some time to consider how working from home has helped the company in your role.
+Have you found that you’ve been more creative, which has resulted in acquiring more new customers?

-Have you found that less in-person meetings have resulted in you being more productive?
-Really think about the benefits for the company.
+Have you found that fewer in-person meetings have made you more productive?
+Think about the benefits for the company.

-Try and have a quiet word with your colleagues and ask them for their opinion.
+Try to talk quietly with your colleagues and ask them for their opinions.
 Do they foresee any problems with you working remotely permanently?
-Can they think of any issues that would affect them being able to perform their duties from the office?
+Can they think of any issues that would affect their ability to perform their duties from the office?

-If the rest of your team is based in the office and you’re at home, really think about how this will impact them and look at potential solutions.
+If the rest of your team is based in the office and you’re at home, consider how this will impact them and evaluate potential solutions.

-Put yourself in the shoes of your boss, and write down a list of reasons why they could reject your request to work permanently from home.
+Put yourself in your boss’s shoes, and write down a list of reasons why they could reject your request to work permanently from home.

-Create a plan of action: a one or two-page document and include everything mentioned above, including the answers to questions asked.
+Create a plan of action: a one—or two-page document that includes everything mentioned above, including the answers to the questions asked.

-Also, include the benefits for the company, and solutions to any concerns that you think they might have.
-Do not write paragraphs of text, make it easy to read by using bullet points.
-Ask a colleague to take a look over it and suggest any additional information that would benefit your request.
+Also, include the company’s benefits and solutions to any concerns they might have.
+Do not write paragraphs of text; use bullet points to make it easy to read.
+Ask a colleague to review your thoughts and suggest any additional information that would benefit your request.

-Next, book a meeting with your manager and email them the document, so it is not a complete surprise.
-Give them time to think about your request and any concerns that need to be discussed.
+Next, book a meeting with your manager and email them the document so it is not a complete surprise.
+Give them time to consider your request and any concerns that need to be discussed.

-When you have put in your request to work remotely permanently, make sure you are flexible.
-Your employer might want you to work from home for a few days a week, or, suggest a trial to see how it works.
+When you submit your request to work remotely permanently, be flexible, your employer might want you to work from home a few days a week or suggest a trial period to see how it works.

-Knowing when not to submit the document and ask for a meeting to discuss is important.
-Do not pick a Monday morning when most managers are busy catching up with emails and sorting out priorities for the week ahead.
+It is essential to know when not to submit the document and ask for a meeting to discuss it.
+Do not pick a Monday morning when most managers are busy catching up on emails and sorting out priorities for the week ahead.
 Pick a time when your boss is unlikely to be stressed and preoccupied with work.

 Good luck requesting to work remotely from home!